JB Pritzker: Personal life

 In 1993, Pritzker married Mary Kathryn "M. K." Muenster, whom he had met in Washington, D.C., when she worked as an aide to U.S. senator Tom Daschle.
 She is one of three children of Theodore and Karen Muenster.
 Her father unsuccessfully ran for the U.S. Senate in 1990 and her mother served in the South Dakota Senate.
 They live in Chicago's Gold Coast neighborhood with their two children.
-They also reside in the Illinois Governor's Mansion in Springfield.

-During the 2018 campaign, the Chicago Sun-Times reported that Pritzker had intentionally caused a mansion he had purchased next door to his home to become uninhabitable by removing its toilets.
-He then appealed his original property tax assessment because the newly built property was uninhabitable; the Cook County assessor reduced the home's value from $6.25 million to about $1.1 million, which granted Pritzker an 83% property tax reduction, equal to about $230,000 per annum.
+During the 2018 campaign, the Chicago Sun-Times reported that Pritzker and his wife had purchased a mansion next door to their home in 2017.
+The mansion remained vacant and the interior was in disrepair.
+He then appealed his original property tax assessment because the newly built property was uninhabitable, in part because it had "no functioning bathrooms or kitchen"; the Cook County assessor reduced the home's value from $6.25 million to about $1.1 million, which granted Pritzker an 83% property tax reduction, equal to about $230,000.
 The Cook County inspector general accused Pritzker of a scheme to defraud the county.
 Pritzker called the controversy a political attack and stressed that the county regulations had been followed, but paid the county treasurer $330,000 to reimburse the amount of the property tax reduction.
+To defend his claim that regulations were followed, Pritzker's campaign pointed to notes from an appraiser in the inspector general report that said the property was in "very poor condition", noting that the staircase was "structurally unsound" and "dangerous".
+One appraiser had called the mansion "uninhabitable" since 2012, five years before Pritzker bought it.
 Federal authorities later opened an investigation into the matter.